StefaniaVerduga/applied-statistics/README.md

 ### Project

-The "project.ipynb" repository contains the PlantGrowth R dataset analysis in which I will develop the statistical tests learnt during this module, as t-test and ANOVA.
+The `project.ipynb` repository contains the PlantGrowth R dataset analysis in which I will develop the statistical tests learnt during this module, as t-test and ANOVA.

-___
+***

 ## Instructions to clone the repository and run the Jupyter Notebook.